LaunchCode-Education-Archived/skills-back-end-csharp/class-prep/12/setup.md

 ## Setting Up EntityFrameworkCore With a New App

-You can create a brand new project with the above packages and settings already in place by enabling individual user accounts in the New Project dialog.
+You can create a brand new project with the above packages and settings already in place (so that you won't have to follow all the steps above that you must do for *existing* projects) by enabling individual user accounts in the New Project dialog.

 When creating a new ASP.NET Core MVC app, select *Change Authentication* in the project template screen.